Game Information

 Main Screen

 At the top is the display of high scores achieved in the game.
+The scores for each speed setting are recorded separately.

-centre of the screen are three buttons.
+In the centre of the screen are three buttons.
 Their functions are:

 Launches the game with the selected settings.